bkargel/streaming-04-multiple-consumers/README.md

 ## RabbitMQ Admin

-RabbitMQ comes with an admin panel.
-When you run the task emitter, reply y to open it.
+Change show_offer to True in order to open the admin panel.
+When show_offer is false, the admin page will not open.

 (Python makes it easy to open a web page - see the code to learn how.)